 For years, Venezuela’s currency (currently the VES, was VEF) was the only currency legal to use within the country.
 However, with hyperinflation and a rapidly depreciating currency, using the VES was often difficult.
 Although not technically legal, transactions would often still occur using U.S. dollars, as it is a stable currency.

-Join AIRINC and your global mobility peers for a breakfast briefing discussion on the recent results from our Long-Term Assignment Benchmark Study.
-From this session, you will learn more about policy best practice from 185 global companies who participated in this survey.
+You are invited to join us as we discuss the results from our recent Long-Term Assignment Benchmark Survey.
+You will learn about policy best practice from 185 global companies who participated in this survey.
 In this session, we will discuss:

 In our ongoing series, AIRINC Insider, we interview our mobility all-stars to share some of their unique insights after years of workforce globalization experience.
 Jo joined AIRINC as General Manager, EMEA at the end of 2018 after 30 years working for two large Relocation Management Companies (RMCs).
 Jo has overall responsibility for activity in the EMEA region.
 She is based in AIRINC’s London office.

 The rental housing market is slowly picking back up in Aberdeen after the slump in global oil and gas prices.
 Despite current events like Brexit and climate change concerns, the oil and gas industry is seeing a slow but steady revival in this coastal city, bringing in more expatriates who are increasing the demand for good quality housing.

 If it's not the most interesting job in the world, it's certainly one of them.
 AIRINC Cost-of-Living Surveyors travel all over the world for roughly six months of the year to collect pricing data.
 On the surface, this is the dream job for anyone that thrives on challenging global travel – the kind that takes grit and determination to grind through as you move cities on a seemingly daily basis.
 Instead of touring from site to site though, you move from store to store and source to source in each location, collecting data to populate a market basket of goods, services, housing, and hardship data.